 This set also comes with a rounded bag.
 It’s very convenient and handy because I can stay organized when drawing.

-I find that these are the best markers for architectural rendering because they don’t bleed easily.
+I find that these are the most favorite markers for architectural rendering because they don’t bleed easily.
 They have amazing color retention and the colors are just vivid although they are more on the pastel side.

 One gripe I have about these markers is that the tips aren’t as flexible as those I have tried before, especially the chisel tip.
 It tends to grate on the surface of the paper.
 It’s not a big issue, just something worth thinking about if you are an avid artist.